umartechboy/FivePointNineUpdateServer/README.md

 ## 3. Making a new package ##
 ### a.
 Basic package creation ###
 **Please note that the update manger logically treats the first release just like an update.**
-1. Rename the Qosain Package Explorer download from [this GitHub link](https://raw.githubusercontent.com/umartechboy/FivePointNineUpdateServer/master/QosainPackageManager.exe "Download Qosain Package Manager now") as "UpdateCreator.exe" (case-insensitive) and copy to the root location of the package.
+1. Rename the Qosain Package Explorer download from [this GitHub link](https://github.com/umartechboy/FivePointNineUpdateServer/raw/master/PackageExplorer/QosainPackageExplorer.exe"Download Qosain Package Manager now") as "UpdateCreator.exe" (case-insensitive) and copy to the root location of the package.
+**Note: Your browser and windows may give a warning against the file being downloaded.
+This is pretty usual when downloading executable files from GitHub and you need to force it to use the the file anyways.**
 2. Run the Exe.
 3. Press "Scan" to scan the directory for changes and updates.
 4. Optionally, you may add some pre-set post-build commands to the update script which will be executed at the time this update is installed.